europeana/portal.js/README.md

 Configuration options can be set in a .env file (see [.env.example](/.env.example)) or via ENV variables on your machine.

+Some core features such as authentication and editorial content require the relevant configurations options.
+Pay attention to the contetnful and oauth sections in the example .env file.

 ## Build
 ```shell
 # install package dependencies